himselfv/jet-tool/Home.md

   * `jet exec` :: executes keyboard input.
 To execute an sql file, pass it as input with "jet exec < filename.sql".
 See also: `-stdi` option.
   * `jet schema` :: dumps "openSchema()" tables.

-In case you somehow cannot redirect the tool input and output through the usual command-line piping, you can specify redirects with these options:

-  * `-stdi [filename]`
-  * `-stdo [filename]`
-  * `-stde [filename]`
+### Connection options

 There are three ways to specify database connection.
-Some of them are less preferable than others because they're limited in what you can do.
+Some are less preferable than others because they're limited in what you can do.
 For certain operations this tool uses DAO, which cannot connect to Jet databases by anything other than file name (and cannot connect to ANY databases by ADO ConnectionString).

-If the tool cannot use DAO, it'll silently disable the optional features relying on it, but if you explicitly enable those through the command-line, it'll fail.
+If the tool cannot use DAO, it'll silently disable the optional features relying on it, but if you explicitly enable those through the command-line it'll fail.

 Database connection options: